Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Storage is captive ‘behind’ the server

-Server CPU must handle user I/O requests, but also:
+<mark style="background: #BABD00;">Server CPU must handle user I/O requests, but also:</mark>
 - User-database inquiries
 - User file/print serving
 - Data-integrity checking
 - Communication with other devices

-Data access is file system and platform dependant
+Data access is file system and platform dependent

 Costly to scale; complex to manage